opencoca/WEB-lt2d_courses/README.md

-# lt2d_school_admin
+# lt2d_courses
-LT2D School Admin allows for the creation and managgment of Courses.
+## LT2D Courses allows for the creation and managgment of Courses materieals
+### not to be confused with LT2D School Admin.

 To simplify deployment we recomend using Caprover